rlynjb/dailylift/README.md

 # whats next
-- read about serverless functions and deploy
+- done: read about serverless functions and deploy
-- deploy latest changes
+- done: deploy latest changes
-- work on image field upload using base64 for now
+- wip: work on image field upload using base64 for now
 - read nuxtjs and vuejs best practices (create utils, composables, etc)
 - learn how to tie up typescript with data calls on netlify functions, clean up and organize